dspeterson/dory/doc/troubleshooting.md

 ### Debug Logfiles

-The `<msgDebug>` section of the config file configures Dory's debug logfile mechanism, which maintains 3 separate logfiles: One for messages received from clients, one for messages sent to Kafka, and one for messages that Dory received a successful ACK for.
+The `<msgDebug>` section of the config file configures Dory's debug logfile mechanism, which maintains 3 separate logfiles: one for messages received from clients, one for messages sent to Kafka, and one for messages that Dory received a successful ACK for.
 The `<path>` option specifies the directory in which these files are placed.
 To start and stop the logging mechanism, you